 This recipe makes about 1 ¼ cups (10 oz.) of simple syrup.
 For reference, most of my cocktail recipes call for about ½-1 oz. of simple syrup in them.

 If you're making a big batch cocktail or just want to have extra syrup on hand, you can easily double or triple this recipe.
-Since the syrup uses a 1:1 water and sugar ratio, you can increase as you see fit.
+Since the syrup uses equal parts water and sugar (a 1:1 water and sugar ratio), you can increase as you see fit.

 If you want to double this recipe, use 2 cups of water and 2 cups of sugar, along with about 2 cups of hulled and sliced strawberries.